Malvern Hills, New Zealand: History

 The area was named by early European settlers after the Malvern Hills in Worcestershire and Herefordshire, England.
 Pastoral farming was established in the mid-19th century, with large sheep runs dominating the landscape.
 One of the most prominent families to farm was the Deans family.
 Agricultural development, including cropping and dairying, increased as the land was subdivided into smaller farms during the late 19th and early 20th centuries.

 Owing to the rich clay deposits of the area, the Glentunnel Brickworks operated from 1875 until its closure on 31 October 1983.
 It manufactured bricks, tiles and pottery.
 Products from the brickworks were used to build the Homebush Homestead, as well as other farm buildings around the Deans' Homebush station.

 Economy

 Agriculture

 This remains the dominant land use in the Malvern Hills district today.
 Sheep, beef, and dairy farming are common, alongside arable cropping.
 Forestry and lifestyle farming have also developed in more recent decades.
 The area is known for its fertile soils and access to irrigation from Canterbury’s rivers.

 Mining

 Industrial activity such as lignite coal mining used to take place in the region.
-This was one reason as to why the Whitecliffs Branch was built, but industrial activity declined sharply in the 20th century and has been effectively non-existent since the 1980s.
+This was one reason as to why the Whitecliffs Branch and other private tramways were built (to Bush Gully and the mines north of Glentunnel), but industrial activity declined sharply in the 20th century and has been effectively non-existent since the 1980s.
 However, one open-pit coal mine is still operated by Bathurst Resources Limited.

 Holm & Bell (2013) note that historic mines in the region, including Homebush (worked 1873–1938) and Klondyke (worked 1929–1972), together produced around 356,000 tonnes of coal from these early mines.